OpenModelica/OpenModelica/doc/UsersGuide/source/parametersensitivity.rst

     der(pred_pop) = pred_pop*(delta*prey_pop-gamma);
   end LotkaVolterra;

-Let’s say we need to investigate the influence of model parameters on the predator population at 40 units of time.
+Let's say we need to investigate the influence of model parameters on the predator population at 40 units of time.
 We assume a +/-5% uncertainty on model parameters.

 We can use OMSens to study the sensitivity model to each parameter, one at a time.